emonsarkar683/Muslim-Library/README.md

 ------
 Prayer Times provides a set of handy functions to calculate prayer times for any location around the world, based on a variety of calculation methods currently used in Muslim communities.

-You can report any issue on issues page. **Note: If you speak Bangla, you can submit issues with Arabic language and I will check them. :)**
+You can report any issue on issues page. **Note: If you speak Bangla, you can submit issues with Bangla language and I will check them. :)**

 ## Installation